-- A satisfactory record of work performance is required.
+- A satisfactory record of work performance and attendance is required.

 Apply online at https://employment.easternhealth.ca

 To become a part of our team, please submit your resume/cover letter or application form online, clearly demonstrating how you meet the required qualifications.
-Include your current mailing address, day-time contact number, e-mail address, and competition and employee numbers if applicable.
+Include your current mailing address, day-time contact number, e-mail address, competition and employee number if applicable.